Are you ready to be a resident assistant?

 It could; everyone is a little different.
 The RA position includes a room waiver and a stipend.
 We encourage all candidates who have questions about their financial aid to consult with Student Financial Services prior to accepting the RA position to better understand how it could impact their aid package.

 The RA selection process is very competitive.
-We typically hire less than half of the candidates who apply.
-The percentage of applicants hired for the RA position varies from year to year based on needs in our complexes and the number of RAs who choose to return each year.
+The percentage of applicants hired for the RA position varies from year to year based on needs in our buildings and the number of RAs who choose to return each year, but we typically hire less than half of the candidates who apply.

 The Resident Assistant position is a time-intensive position and should be a top priority; however, we encourage our applicants to maintain some involvement in other activities.
-If you are looking to work outside of the RA position, either on or off-campus, we require you receive prior approval.
+If you are offered an RA position, and are looking to work outside of the RA position (including on and off-campus jobs), we require you receive prior approval.

-If offered the RA position, an introductory meeting will be held in late April or May with your supervision team and complex Resident Assistant staff.
+If offered the RA position, an introductory meeting will be held in late April or May with your supervisor and fellow Resident Assistant staff.
 RA Training is required for all staff and typically begins in mid-August.

-Residence Life & Housing is part of the Division of Student Life, which contributes and facilitates critical learning and development within healthy, inclusive and supportive communities, so that all students may thrive at UD and beyond.
+Residence Life & Housing is part of the Division of Student Life, which advances equity and inclusion, deepens student learning and drives holistic development through education, experiences and communities.